When Should You Upgrade Your Furnace?

-There is so much to consider when it comes to thinking about your home.
+There are many things to worry about when it comes to thinking about your home.

 - Should I get an alarm system?

 - What types of fixtures meet my lighting needs but are still energy efficient?

 As if that’s not enough, add one more thing to the list: When should I replace my heating unit?

 Your heating unit shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
 Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every utility bill.

 But how do I know if it’s time to replace my heating system?

 The following warning signs can help you determine if you just need a quick maintenance visit or if it’s time to replace your current heating unit.